 A Western Diet Score where consumption of foods like processed meats, fast foods, salty snacks, sugar, sweets, and desserts increased the participant’s score

-A Plant-Based Diet Score where consumption of things like vegetables, nuts, and fruits increased the participant’s score
+A Plant-Based Diet Score where consumption of plant-based foods like vegetables, nuts, and fruits increased the participant’s score

 A Mixed Diet Score where things like refined grains and red meats increased the participant’s score